kingsleyadam/local-abbfreeathome/README.md

 1. In Visual Studio Code, Navigate to the `Testing` tab on the left and click `Run Tests` (Double Play Icon).
 This should run all Python Unit Tests.
 You can also run `Run Tests With Coverage` to get the code coverage results.
 2. In a new terminal window you can run `python3 -m build` to build and package up the python code.

-> Note: When you open a new terminal window the virtual environment should be activated, if it's not then you'll have to active it `. ./.venv/bin/activate`.

 ## Examples

 Below are a number of examples on how to use the library.
 These examples use the above directory and virtual environment.